kevinwilde/kevinwil.de/books.md

+- **Twilight of Democracy: The Seductive Lure of Authoritarianism** - Anne Applebaum
 - **Killers of the Flower Moon: The Osage Murders and the Birth of the FBI** - David Grann
 - **Red Notice: A True Story of High Finance, Murder, and One Man's Fight for Justice** - Bill Browder
 - **The Undocumented Americans** - Karla Cornejo Villavicencio